OpenKnowledge

 Verify

-Run pi in the project, trust it if prompted, and ask:
+Run pi in the project, and ask:

 Pi should call the OpenKnowledge ok_exec tool and respond with some of your documents.